ekoontz/fasta/README.md

 # Evaluation code

-evaluate.scala can be compiled and ran with the same argument as with overlap.scala.
-It prints out information about each sequences, from leftmost to rightmost:
+evaluate.scala can be compiled and ran with the same argument as with overlap.scala:

+    scala evaluate coding_challenge_data_set.txt

+It prints out information about each sequences, from leftmost to
+rightmost:

 - The first 10 and last 10 characters of each sequence.
 - The first 10 and last 10 characters of each shared subsequence in each overlap.